byuccl/spydrnet/docs/source/tutorial.rst

     These pins are collected in Ports and are contained on the inside of the definitions.
 There is one set of inner pins per definition but they could refer to several sets of OuterPins.

 :class:`OuterPin`
     These pins are collected on instances.
 They let us distinguish between connections to multiple instances of a single definition.
-These objects remove the need to carefuly track hierarcy while navigating a netlist.
+These objects remove the need to carefuly track hierarchy while navigating a netlist.

 :class:`Wire`
     Wires are grouped inside cables and are elements that help hold connection information between single pins on instances within a definition and within its ports.